git-ecosystem/git-credential-manager/docs/architecture.md

 detect the presence of Windows Integrated Authentication (Kerberos, NTLM, Negotiate) support (1).

-For each invocation of GCM Core, the first argument on the command-line is matched against the known commands and if there is a successful match, the input from Git (over standard input) is deserialized and the command is executed (2).
+For each invocation of GCM, the first argument on the command-line is matched against the known commands and if there is a successful match, the input from Git (over standard input) is deserialized and the command is executed (2).